NTIG-Uppsala/admin-narvaro/README.md

 #### /dashboard (aka the admin panel)
 > This page is where the admin can configure all people.
 On the admin panel page every persons name, role, group and privilege can be seen and changes.
 The dashboard is password protected to prevent unauthorized access.
 To login to the dashboard the user is prompted with a login screen.
 The password is then submited to the backend and checked if it matches the password in the database.

-All pages are loacetd in `pages/<page>.js` and all scripts starting with `_` are not seen as a page that can be visited by NextJs.
+All pages are located in `pages/<page>.js` and all scripts starting with `_` are not seen as a page that can be visited by NextJs.

 ### Backend